 PLA Resin, Silk, Wood, Ink—2018

 The sculpting process for this work began with a stump I kept noticing on weekly forest walks.
-First, the surface dirt and microbes were gently brushed away to where they could resume their regenerative skills in the soil.
-I washed the wooden artifact thoroughly and then dried it for days in the bright sun.
-I cradled the root in my lap while drilling out loose parts that were beyond recognition.
-The surface was sealed with a black, non-toxic ink.
+The artifact was brought home & washed thoroughly.
+After drying for days in the bright sun, I cradled the root in my lap, carefully cleaning what could be saved & removing any parts that were beyond recognition.
+The surface was coated with black India ink as a final dressing.

-I traced intricate details of fallen branches and leaves with my 3D pen in my right hand.
-Pure silk thread was simultaneously woven in from my left hand wherever structural strength was needed.
-Many leaf sculptures were expressed true to form.
-I also shaped foliage to mimic a human cranium with vertebrae, and lungs.
+I traced intricate details of fallen branches and leaves with my 3D pen in hand.
+Pure silk thread was simultaneously woven into the resin using my other hand, wherever structural strength was needed to support the sculpture forms.
+Many true to form leaf sculptures were created using this method.
+I also shaped hybrid-like objects from foliage to mimic the essence of a human cranium with vertebrae, and lungs.

 The funerary ritual of processing this arboreal artifact provided me with a productive way to move through grief.
 During this work I felt connected to Nature’s seasons and was reminded of her inexhaustible design that includes the renewal of all things in time.
 On September 2, 1869, John Muir described what I interpret as a related belief while composing Nature Writings in Yosemite National Park:

 …when we look into any of her operations that lie within reach of our minds, we learn that no particle of her material is wasted or worn out.
 It is eternally flowing from use to use, beauty to yet higher beauty; and we soon cease to lament waste and death, and rather rejoice and exult in the imperishable, unspendable wealth of the universe, and faithfully watch and wait the reappearance of everything that melts and fades and dies about us…